 What is CPA?

-The calculation is : Campaign spent/Conversion = CPA
+The calculation formula is: Campaign Spend/Conversion = CPA

 Why is it useful?

-The CPA goal enable us to optimize your campaign towards it.
+The CPA goal enables us to optimize your campaign towards it.

 It is also used to analyze your ROI in our reports.